dnlgrv/stimulus-workshop/app/exercises/eventful.md

 Puller.
 Right now, Puller is logging those events to the console, but we want our customers to be able to see those events on the screen.

-Take a look at the controller code and the excise HTML, and just by decorating the HTML you should be able to accomplish this task.
+Take a look at the LoggerController and the exercise HTML, and just by decorating the HTML you should be able to accomplish this task.